fifonik/FFMetrics/README.md

 - In program menu activate “Options | Write FFMpeg commands to log”;
 - Add reference file;
 - Add one distorted file and make it active (checkbox on the left of filename must be ticked);
-- Make sure at least one metric is active (checkbox on the left of metric name must be ticked)
+- Make sure at least one metric is active (checkbox on the left of metric name must be ticked);
 - Click “Start” button;
 - Take screenshot (Alt+PrnScr or Win+Shift+S and paste it into image editor and save as PNG);
 - Close the program;